 If you’re not used to talking on video (like Insta stories, YouTube or Facebook lives), then it might feel a tad awkward and uncomfortable at first.
-But I promise you that it’s a hell of a lot faster to send someone a 1-minute voice note telling them everything that you want to say, instead of spending 10 minutes writing out a wordy response.
+But I promise you that it’s a hell of a lot faster to send someone a 1-minute voice note telling them everything you want to say, instead of spending 10 minutes writing out a wordy response.

 I find that coaches often use this technique because they’re used to responding to clients all day.
 Not only does it save your time, but it’s actually a much more fun and personal way to reply anyway.
-It’s so easy for sentiment to get lost in translation with written messages, but with a voice note you can express everything that you want to, in less time!
+It’s so easy for sentiment to get lost in translation with written messages, but with a voice note, you can express everything that you want to, in less time!

 ⋆☽ Focus on a few platforms, and do them well ☾⋆

 My favourite?
 Definitely Instagram!
 But you can also find me on Facebook, Pinterest, Twitter, Tik Tok and YouTube…. phew.
-It’s a lot, and if you’re a soulpreneur, then I’m guessing that you also have a few different social media profiles as well as an email list to maintain.
+It’s a lot, and if you’re a soulpreneur, I’m guessing that you also have a few different social media profiles as well as an email list to maintain.

-If you’re still at the solopreneur stage where you don’t have anyone helping you, then it’s vital that you’re respectfully managing your own time and expectations.
-Maybe 2020 is your year to focus fully on Instagram, while your other accounts keep themselves ticking over.
+If you’re still at the solopreneur stage where you don’t have anyone helping you, it’s vital that you’re respectfully managing your own time and expectations.
+Maybe this is your year to focus fully on Instagram, while your other accounts keep themselves ticking over.
 Or maybe YouTube is your calling and where you’re having the most traction, so it’s time for you to dive deep into creating new videos.

 ⋆☽ Create a posting schedule you can honour ☾⋆

 When does this blog drop?
 Wednesday.
-Every Wednesday without fail!
+Every Wednesday without fail.
 The only times I haven’t posted since October 2018 were the week I got married and the 2 Christmas weeks (2018 and 2019).
 Each time this was planned and announced on social media.

 Being overambitious with how often you want to post can be the death knell of your social media life.
 You can begin posting every single day on Instagram and feel buzzed about it, but if it isn’t sustainable then you end up feeling frustrated that you’re falling behind and give up completely.
-Sustainable is better than a schedule which sounds sexy but isn’t destined for the long-term.
+Sustainable is better than a schedule that sounds sexy but isn’t destined for the long-term.
 Post once a month or once a week if you need to – whatever you think is actually realistic and feels good for you.

-Drop it down so that you can keep it up!
+Drop it down so that you can keep it up.

 ☽ ☆ ☾